pts/movemetafs/README.txt

 -- --root-prefix=<dir>: the carrier filesystem folder, this will be visible as `meta/root'.
 This option is recommended (default: current directory of the ./mmfs_fuse.pl program invocation).
+You may have to create this folder manually before starting mmfs_fuse.pl.
 -- --mount-point=<dir>: folder writable by you to which the meta filesystem is mounted, i.e. `meta/root' will be `<dir>/root'.
 This option is mandatory.